taihen/base-image/README.md

     docker buildx build --platform linux/amd64,linux/arm64 -t ghcr.io/taihen/base-image:latest --push .
     ```

+3.  **Run the test suite:**
+    ```sh
+    # Test the latest published image
+    ./test/test-image.sh

+    # Test a specific image
+    ./test/test-image.sh ghcr.io/taihen/base-image:latest
+    ```

+    The test script will:
+    - Build and run a Go hello world application using the base image
+    - Verify the non-root user configuration
+    - Run a security scan with Trivy
+    - Report any issues found

 ## Automation

 The [`.github/workflows/build.yml`](./.github/workflows/build.yml) workflow handles the entire build, push, and sign process.
 It is triggered on: